jwcain/Agent967_Project/README.md

 ## Overview
 Agent#967 is a VR task-management/chaos game in which the player has to find optimal routes for disposing of ‘evidence’ into specified receptacles.
 The game takes place in a medium sized office, and in lieu of a desk, there is a conveyor belt that brings evidence into the room.
 Posted on the wall is a list of instructions on where each type of item needs to go; filed away, shredded, incinerated, dropped in acid, etc. The location of the disposal locations and the destination for each type of evidence changes each level.

-Developing this project will help improve understanding of commercial level VR technology as well as the development of a VR product for consumers.
-Both of these are sought after skills in the game development industry, and completion of the project would be a beneficial improvement to a student’s resume looking to enter this field.

 ## Development

-...
+I developed this project to help improve my understanding of commercial level VR technology as well as the development of a VR products for consumers.
+It was completed as a final project for a VR course at MTU under the supervision of notable VR researcher [Dr. Scott Kuhl] (https://www.mtu.edu/cs/department/faculty-staff/faculty/kuhl/).

+The mindset I took while developing this project was very much that of a prototype.
+I was seeking to gain experience in the area, not necessarily to show mastery or develop a publishable product.
+This lead to developing in a "code now, fix later" manner, featuring many iteraction cycles as I tried to include new theories or concepts as we discussed them in class.

+Video on a VR playtesting session [can be viewed here](https://www.youtube.com/watch?v=k6NbXZxOXsc) or you can play a Non-VR version of the game yourself